Thomas D'Oylie: Student

 He entered Magdalen College, Oxford by 1563, and was awarded his BA degree in 1564, becoming MA in 1569.
 He failed to gain the degree of Bachelor of Medicine from Oxford in 1571, and resolved to qualify as a physician in a foreign University.
-He immedietly became attached to the entourage of Robert Dudley, 1st Earl of Leicester.
+He immediately became attached to the entourage of Robert Dudley, 1st Earl of Leicester.
 A warm friendship sprang up between Thomas and the Bacon brothers, his in-laws.
 He spent some time in Paris in 1580.
 He received his medical degree from the University of Basel in 1581 or 1582, served as an army doctor at Antwerp, and was present at the Siege of Oudenaarde in 1582.

 Career

 He was a spy for Leicester, who was appointed Lord Regent of the Netherlands during the Dutch Revolt.
 In a humorous letter to Leicester from Calais in 1585, he described having set out by ship from Gravelines, only to be seized and searched at dagger point by "the hell-hounds of Dunkirk", sent by the Governor of Dunkirk to apprehend him (the "Dunkirkers" were pro-Spanish and notorious pirates).
 However, the "hell-hounds" failed to find the incriminating letters they were looking for, which Thomas had prudently thrown out the porthole.
 It appears that in 1597, in an ironic twist, his old enemy the Governor of Dunkirk was lodged in his house as a prisoner.
 In the same year, Thomas accompanied Sir Robert Cecil on a diplomatic mission to Paris.